pratsgl/BakupK8sClusterWithEtcd/etcdbackupNrestore.md

 service/kubernetes   ClusterIP   10.96.0.1    <none>        443/TCP   3h19m
 ```
 <<<<>>>>>
-At this point the Sysadmin team completes their maintenance by rebooting Master Server , the cluster is UP but no “Deployments” are seen.
+At this point the Sysadmin team completes their maintenance by rebooting Master Server,the cluster is UP but no “Deployments” are seen on K8s Cluster.
-Now its DevOPS engineer who need to restore deployments from the backup .
+Now DevOPS is Paged :) to take a look & restore back deployments from the backup .

 <<<<>>>>

 ## Procedure to Restore Deployment from the backup